JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/terms.md

 Users can hide the terms & conditions.
 When doing so, terms won't be shown again, unless you change the content.

+{{% notice info %}}
+If your Peertube instance allows joining chat with [XMPP clients](https://livingston.frama.io/peertube-plugin-livechat/documentation/admin/advanced/xmpp_clients/), users using such clients will see the terms as chat messages, comming from a "Peertube" account.
+When you update terms, they will receive a new message with the update terms content.
+{{% /notice %}}